micl2e2/tg-focus/README.md

 nohup /path/to/tgf-focusd &
 ```

+**Step 5:**

-4. If logined successfullly, a new chat named `TG-FOCUS` will be
+If logined successfullly, a new chat named `TG-FOCUS` will be
 created, the subsequent messages will be filtered and forwarded to
 this chat.

+**Step 6:**

-5. Note that by default, tg-focus will forward **all** messages
+Note that by default, tg-focus will forward **all** messages
 you receive.
 You can change the *Focus Filter*s(the filter
 configuration) any time you like, to custom the messages you'd like
 to receive on that chat.
 See [examples](#filter-examples).

 ```sh
 /path/to/tgf-conf filters